garysoed/spies/README.md

+# Spies
-Spies and stubs for testing
+A library to spy on functions and create stubs for unit testing.